TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 - Separation of front and back ends
     - HTTP data types and processing are limited to the new Aloe web application
     - Backend job processing is performed by Java workers running in their own JVMs
-    - Horzontal scaling is achieved by adding more workers
+    - Horizontal scaling is achieved by adding more workers
 - Recovery subsystem
     - A separate process manages transient errors
     - Aggregation of all jobs blocked on same error condition